-Prior to the Company's initial public offering ("IPO"), the Company's board of directors and the holders of a majority of its outstanding common units elected to convert the Company from a Delaware limited liability company to a Delaware corporation (the "Corporation") and to change the Company's name from MagnaChip Semiconductor LLC to MagnaChip Semiconductor Corporation.
+Prior to the Company's initial public offering ("IPO"), the Company's board of directors and the holders of a majority of its outstanding common units elected to convert the Company from a Delaware limited liability company to a Delaware corporation and to change the Company's name from MagnaChip Semiconductor LLC to MagnaChip Semiconductor Corporation.
 The corporate conversion was completed on March 10, 2011.
-In connection with the corporate conversion, outstanding common units of the Company were automatically converted into shares of common stock of the Corporation, outstanding options to purchase common units of the Company were automatically converted into options to purchase shares of common stock of the Corporation and outstanding warrants to purchase common units of the Company were automatically converted into warrants to purchase shares of common stock of the Corporation, all at a ratio of one share of common stock for eight common units.
+In connection with the corporate conversion, outstanding common units of MagnaChip Semiconductor LLC were automatically converted into shares of common stock of the Company, outstanding options to purchase common units of MagnaChip Semiconductor LLC were automatically converted into options to purchase shares of common stock of the Company and outstanding warrants to purchase common units of MagnaChip Semiconductor LLC were automatically converted into warrants to purchase to purchase shares of common stock for eight common units.